Healthdirect Free Australian health advice you can count on.

 It can also cause unwanted side effects, such as:

-• whether they are used to taking it
+• whether you are used to taking speed

-• whether they take other drugs at the same time
+• whether you take other drugs or alcohol at the same time as speed

 What can go wrong with speed?

-Coming down from speed can take days.
+After taking speed, you may have a 'come down'.
+Coming down can take 2 to 4 days.
 You might experience:

 • are vomiting